We’ve been on a Thai kick for, oh, the last 6 years or so. Clearly, our affection for this cuisine is not going anywhere.

 - Add clean, dry kale to a medium mixing bowl and top with sesame oil and tamari.
 Massage with hands to soften and infuse some flavor.
 This step is optional, but results in a more flavorful roll in my opinion.

 - Prep remaining vegetables and cut tofu into rectangular strips (see photo).
 Arrange on a platter so they're easy to access.
-Also ready a cutting board by slightly dampening its surface - this is where you'll prepare your spring rolls.
+Also ready a cutting board by slightly dampening its surface – this is where you'll prepare your salad rolls.

 - Pour very hot water into a wide shallow dish (I use a skillet) and let cool slightly.
 Then dip one spring roll wrapper in the water and let it soften for 10-12 seconds, until just pliable.
 If you let it set too long, the paper will get too sticky to work with.

 - Use your hands to gently spread the wrapper onto your dampened work surface, making sure there aren't many creases.
 Then top with fillings in this order: radish, bell pepper, carrot, tofu, basil, kale.
-Fold the bottom of the wrapper over the fillings, firmly tucking them into each other, then fold the sides over the center, and continue rolling until the spring roll is seam side down.
+Fold the bottom of the wrapper over the fillings, firmly tucking them into each other, then fold the sides over the center, and continue rolling until the salad roll is seam side down.

 - Place seam side down on a serving platter and set aside.
 Continue until all fillings are used up.